tanush-g/tanush-g/README.md

 <h1 align="center">Hello World! 👋 I'm Tanush</h1>
-<h2 align="center">A passionate full stack software developer from India</h2>
+<h2 align="center">A passionate software engineer from India</h2>

 # 💫 About Me:
-I specialise in Cloud Computing on the AWS Network, Machine Learning and full stack web development.<br>I'm always eager to learn and collaborate!
+I'm a dynamic Software Development Engineer from India with a penchant for Machine Learning, Computer Vision, Cloud Computing, and Full Stack Web Development.
+I thrive on creating innovative solutions that push boundaries and deliver impactful results.
+Whether building sleek UIs, crafting truly smart models, or optimizing cloud infrastructure, I approach every project with zeal and creativity.
+Let's connect and dive into the world of cutting-edge tech together!
+You can view my work at Github

 # 🌐 Socials: